rasmustilljander/doremi/README.md

 PA2526 Large Game Project @ Blekinge Institute of Technology ==

+A project spanning 20 weeks in where the goal is to design and build a game and a gameengine from scratch using C++.

 Team members
 ------------
 |	Name				|	Nickname	|	TODO acronym	|